Why Many Mexican Fans Will Be Rooting for Golovkin in His Rematch with Canelo

 "Mexicans For Golovkin" shirts were made for tonight...Chalino Sanchez style. http://t.co/0eLKFjsNsE

 "I don’t sing, I bark," Chalino once joked in Spanish.
 And with that horrible voice, he sang of a way of life—violence and all—that helped audience members reminisce about their lives back in Mexico.
-He was a "valiente," a word for which there's no exact translation in English but meaning essentially a local tough who no one would mess with—unless one sought the same reputation.
+He was a "valiente," a word for which there's no exact translation in English, meaning essentially a local tough who no one would mess with—unless one sought the same reputation.

 Carrillo chose Chalino because he's a modern-day reference that some Mexican and Mexican Americans relate to.
 "Golovkin has that scary look to him," Carrillo explains.
 "It's that bad guy that you want to root for.
 It's your Pablo Escobar, your Chapo."